percona/pmm-doc/docs/get-started/alerting.md

 Depending on the datasources that you want to query, and the complexity of your required evaluation criteria, Percona Alerting enables you to create the following types of alerts:

 - **Percona templated alerts**: alerts based on a set of Percona-supplied templates with common events and expressions for alerting.
 If you need custom expressions on which to base your alert rules, you can also create your own templates.
+To see the complete list of available templates, see the [PMM Alert Templates topic](../get-started/alert-templates.md)

 - **Grafana managed alerts**: alerts that handle complex conditions and can span multiple different data sources like SQL, Prometheus, InfluxDB, etc. These alerts are stored and executed by Grafana.

 <!--- we dont use support these for now so commenting them out

 - **Mimir or Loki alerts**: alerts that consist of one single query, written in PromQL or LogQL.
 The alert rules are stored and executed on the Mimir or Loki ruler and are completely decoupled from the PMM and Grafana runtime.